-Grandparents looking to contribute funds to cover their grandchild’s college costs often turn to 529 plans, a type of account that provides tax benefits for education savings.
+Grandparents looking to contribute funds to cover their grandchild’s college costs often turn to a 529 plan, a type of account that provides tax benefits for education savings.
 But grandparents must take steps to get the best value from these plans and avoid hurting a student’s financial aid options.

 Typically, grandparents help pay for only a small portion of a student’s college expenses.
-According to the 2018 How America Saves for College survey of parents with children under age 18, respondents anticipated that grandparents and other family members would pay for just 5% of total education costs for their children.
+According to the 2021 How America Pays for College survey of college students and their parents, 11% of respondents reported using money provided by relatives to pay for college, contributing an average of $5,060.

 Though the contribution may be small, families aiming to afford rising college tuition costs know that every dollar counts.
 Before opening a 529 plan for a grandchild, review these tips.